|Skip to main contents|

 Although some patients may not currently have folliculitis they may still notice the effects of an earlier episode as this often leaves a reddened or darker skin tone.
 Many of these patients have seen that this reddening is also reduced after laser hair removal treatment.

 The most common areas for a patient to want to remove facial hairs is on the upper lip, chin and on the sides of the face.
-Initially, a series of 3 to 5 treatments is required, followed by less frequent sessions as and when required.
+Initially, a series of 3 to 5 sessions is required, followed by less frequent sessions as and when required.

-Hair removal by laser should not be performed around the eyes (e.g. eyebrow and in-between the eyes); alternative methods such as electrolysis should be considered for these areas.
+Hair removal should not be performed by laser around the eyes (e.g. eyebrow and in-between the eyes); alternative methods such as electrolysis should be considered for these areas.

 For some patients, hair on the back can be more than just an aesthetic issue.
 The hairs can become irritated, and itchy, and can cause their follicles to become infected.
 The effects are worsened with exercise, warm weather and associated sweating.

-3 to 5 treatment sessions will be sufficient to have long lasting effective results on the removal of leg hairs.
+3 to 5 sessions will be sufficient to have long lasting effective results on the removal of leg hairs.
 However, treatments on the legs may take up to an hour due to the large area, and so can be relatively high in cost.
 Annual sessions may be needed to ensure that hairs do not grow back.

 Chest and abdomen

 For some people excessive arm hairs are unattractive and unsightly.
-3 to 5 treatment sessions will be sufficient to have long lasting effective results.
-However, relatively high-cost laser hair removal sessions on the arms may take between 20 and 60 minutes due to the large treatment area.
+3 to 5 sessions will be sufficient to have long lasting effective results.
+However, relatively high-cost laser hair removal sessions on the arms may take between 20 and 60 minutes due to the large target area.
 Annual sessions may be needed to ensure hairs do not grow back.

 Find in your area